Azerbaijan arrests former head of the biggest bank

 A court in Baku ordered Gajiyev to be detained for three months, pending trial.

-Though the finance ministry holds a 51 percent share in the bank, Azeri President Ilham Aliyev has ordered IBA’s privatization in line with advice from the International Monetary Fund.

-Reporting by Nailia Bagirova; Writing by Margarita Antidze; Editing by Richard Balmforth
+Though the finance ministry holds a 51 percent share in the bank, Azeri President Ilham Aliyev has ordered IBA’s privatisation in line with advice from the International Monetary Fund.
+(Reporting by Nailia Bagirova; Writing by Margarita Antidze; Editing by Richard Balmforth)